truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

   If specifying a `DATASET` quota type, then the command acts as a wrapper for pool.dataset.update.
 * User and group quotas.
   These limit the amount of disk space consumed by files that are owned by the specified users or groups.
-  If specifying object quota types is specfied, then the quota limits the number of objects the specified user or group can own.
+  If specifying object quota types is specified, then the quota limits the number of objects the specified user or group can own.
 * Project quotas.
   These limit the amount of disk space consumed by files that are owned by the specified project.
-  Project quotas are not yet implemended.
+  Project quotas are not yet implemented.

 This command allows users to set multiple quotas simultaneously by submitting a list of quotas.
 The list can contain all supported quota types.